serialt/gorequest/README.md

 ## Debug

-For debugging, GoRequest leverages `httputil` to dump details of every request/response.
+For debugging, Req leverages `httputil` to dump details of every request/response.
 (Thanks to @dafang)

-You can just use `SetDebug` or environment variable `GOREQUEST_DEBUG=0|1` to enable/disable debug mode and `SetLogger` to set your own choice of logger.
+You can just use `SetDebug` or environment variable `REQ_DEBUG=0|1` to enable/disable debug mode and `SetLogger` to set your own choice of logger.

-Thanks to @QuentinPerez, we can see even how gorequest is compared to CURL by using `SetCurlCommand`.
+Thanks to @QuentinPerez, we can see even how req is compared to CURL by using `SetCurlCommand`.

 ## Noted
-As the underlying gorequest is based on http.Client in most use cases, gorequest.New() should be called once and reuse gorequest as much as possible.
+As the underlying req is based on http.Client in most use cases, req.New() should be called once and reuse req as much as possible.

-## Contributing to GoRequest:
+## Contributing to Req:

 If you find any improvement or issue you want to fix, feel free to send me a pull request with testing.